Orangutan Stories: Chaos at Camp Buluh! Orangutans taking showers and more

 Sinta (left) and Timtom (right) playing in the river at Camp Buluh

 Routine health checks are a vital part of the soft-release programme.
 At the beginning of each month, our veterinarians Dr. Wawan and Dr. Dimas visit each camp to ensure that the orangutans are in good health.
-These check-ups are thorough: body weight is recorded, eyes, ears, and nose are examined, and internal health is assessed.
-Vital signs such as heart rate, breathing, and oxygen levels are also carefully monitored.
 It’s all very systematic... at least, in theory.

 Timtom receiving veterinary assessment by Dr. Wawan

 The moment Timtom reached the examination area, cooperation ended.
-She allowed Dr. Wawan to administer her vitamins but then refused to step on the scale, dodged every attempt at guidance, and quickly escalated the situation from playful resistance to full-blown rebellion.
-With surprising strength and determination, she broke free from the staff’s hold and made a swift getaway straight under the camp’s wooden jetty.
+She allowed Dr. Wawan to administer her vitamins but then refused to step on the scale, dodged every assessment attempt and quickly escalated the situation from playful resistance to full-blown rebellion.
+With surprising strength and determination, she broke free from the staff’s hold and made a swift getaway, hiding under the camp’s wooden jetty.

 What followed was less of a medical check-up and more of a swamp-side adventure.
 Timtom played and revelled in her newfound freedom while staff tried, unsuccessfully, to coax her back.
-Then, just when it seemed things couldn’t get more chaotic, she climbed out and headed into the camp bathroom.
+Then, just when it seemed things couldn’t get more chaotic, she disappeared into the camp bathroom.
 Inside, she discovered a treasure: a large tub full of water.

-By the time the staff made it to the bathroom, Timtom had turned the room into a water festival, splashing, soaking - and clearly enjoying every second!
+By the time the staff made it to the bathroom, Timtom was having a traditional Indonesian bath (Mandi), using a scoop to pour water over herself.
 Clearly not satisfied, she even attempted to drag the ‘bathtub’ out, breaking a pipe in the process.
 Health check?
 Postponed.
 Plumbing emergency?
 Activated.

 Timtom showering in a ‘Mandi’

 Meanwhile, Sinta had been waiting her turn.
 But witnessing Timtom’s aquatic escapades was all the inspiration she needed to reject the idea of a check-up entirely.
-Once released, she made a beeline for the same watery playground under the bridge.
-The result?
-Double the splashing, double the fun, and zero cooperation.
+Once released, she too made a beeline to hide under the bridge.
+The result was much the same… double the fun, and zero cooperation.

 Eventually, Timtom grew tired and was guided back into her enclosure.
 Sinta, however, was just getting started.
 She wandered off toward a nearby tree, climbed effortlessly to the top, and began foraging, plucking leaves and fruit with calm focus.
 In between bites, she attempted to build a nest, a key survival skill for wild orangutans.
 Orangutans typically build a new nest every evening high in the canopy, a behavior essential for rest and safety.